LTS5/connectomeviewer/doc/source/users/index.rst

 .. _users-guide-index:

 ..
-This is the source doc for the ConnectomeViewer users guide.
+This is the source doc for the Connectome Viewer users guide.
 The users guide includes the FAQ (a directory below), and glossary.

 ============